UniTN-Mechatronics/arduino-clockwork/README.md

 // Instance the clockwork with 500 ms of ALT, also setting tet_warning() as
 // warning callback
+// If you don't need the callback, just use
+// Clockwork cw(500);
 Clockwork cw(500, tet_warning);

 void setup() {